-Fundamentals of veterinary prevention and daily care
+Fundamentals of veterinary services and daily pet care

-Posture and body language
+Canine posture and body language

 Vocalization patterns and tone